invader365/anchorLESS/readme.md

 > A harder, better, faster, stronger **LESS library**!

 Anchor LESS is the most extensive mixins library made to speed up your code.
-Intended to be equivalent to Compass.
+Higlights:

+- Better: Feel free to use it with your favourite html framework.
+- Faster: Anchor uses less.js build-in functions for a faster compilation.

-## Usage
+## Install
 ```css
 @import "anchor/anchor.less";